 Join the Hiber gang and be part of our adventure.
 Don't be shy and apply today.

 Why tiny satellites above Antarctica can help fight plastic pollution.

 There’s one last truly unspoilt place on Earth: Antarctica.
 It’s under threat from climate change and symbol for our wasteful way of life.
 Taking on Goliath, two Dutch ‘Davids’ are travelling across Antarctica in a solar powered car to highlight this threat.
 Support comes from somewhere even colder.
 Space.
 Because that is where Hiber’s satellites will be monitoring their every move.

-Every day we read and hear more about the impact of climate change.
 The consequences are becoming increasingly visible.
 Look at how the weather rollercoasters from flood to drought to storms to hurricanes more frequently than ever.
 News channels across the globe are filled with dramatic images of climate change.
 Melting Alpine glaciers.
 Oceans full of plastic which choke fish and birds.
 Tropical white beaches full of washed-up man’s debris.
 This has to change, now.